Jimmy Hogan: 1910–1920: The Netherlands, Austria and Hungary

 In 1910, Hogan accepted a two-year contract at Dordrecht and set about improving the team in fitness and ball control, as well as implementing the Combination Game.
 Impressed by his methods, the Royal Dutch Football Association recruited Hogan to manage the Netherlands in a friendly against Germany in October 1910, which Hogan's side won 2–1.
 Due to his success Hogan also briefly coached Wiener Amateur-SV in 1911 and 1912.
 Upon the expiry of his contract with Dordrecht in 1912, Hogan returned for a final season as a player at Bolton before returning to Vienna to coach the Austria national football team.
 However, the outbreak of World War I meant that he was interned as a foreign prisoner of war, but was smuggled to the Hungarian border.
 He moved to Budapest, where he was allowed out of captivity to coach at MTK Budapest between 1914 and 1918.
 Hogan laid the foundations for MTK's domination of Hungarian football, as they won ten domestic titles in a row between 1913–14 and 1924–25.

-However, during a brief return to England, he was initially regarded as a traitor for coaching foreign clubs.
+In 1917 Hogan was allowed to go home to be reunited with his family, but found a sour reception.
+He was told that men who had suffered financially as a result of the war could claim £200 from the F.A.
+Hogan was almost destitute, but when he went to the FA the secretary, Francis Wall, opened a cupboard and offered him a pair of khaki socks.
+'We sent these to the boys at the front and they were grateful.'
+The unsubtle message was: 'traitor'.

-1920s: Switzerland, France, Germany, Hungary and the 1924 Olympics
+1920s: Switzerland, France, Germany, Hungary and 1924 Olympics

 At the end of the First World War in 1918, Hogan travelled to Switzerland and became coach of Young Boys Bern until 1920; he returned to Switzerland in 1924 to coach the Swiss national team alongside his compatriot Teddy Duckworth and Hungarian Izidor Kürschner for the 1924 Summer Olympics in Paris.
 Switzerland reached the final but lost 3–0 against Uruguay.

 After the Olympics, Hogan coached Lausanne Sports and Dresdner SC before returning to Hungary to manage MTK Budapest again between 1925 and 1927.
+In 1926, Hogan was offered a lucrative contract by the Central German Football Association, after which he toured through Germany; Hogan is said to have shown his tactics to more than 5,000 German football players.